bimalka98/Hardware-Description-Languages/README.md

 entity AND_GATE is
 port  (

-A : in std_logic; -- input port declaration/ mode and type B : in std_logic; -- input port declaration
+A : in  std_logic;   -- input port declaration/ mode is `in` and type is `std_logic` B : in  std_logic;   -- input port declaration
 Y : out std_logic);  -- output port declaration

 end AND_Gate;        --VHDL is not case sensitive.
 Therefore AND_GATE is the same as AND_Gate.

 -- Architecture

-architecture  RTL of AND_Gate is begin
+architecture  this_arch of AND_Gate is

+begin
 Y <= A AND B;

-end RTL;
+end this_arch;

 ```
-Gates are synthesized form the description of VHDL
+Gates are synthesized form the description of VHDL.

 ## VHDL modeling

 Consider four bit comparator.
 For all the modeling types the `Standard logic Definition` and `entity` are the same.
 Only the `architecture` differs.
+Here in this comparator output is one only when the inputs are equal and zero otherwise.

 ```
 -- Use standard IEEE library